History of Château de Rochecotte

 All the souvenirs of the Duchesse and Prince de Talleyrand were sold in various places.

-Abandoned and empty, the Château had been closed for years and was a wreck when it was bought by the Pasquier family in 1984.
-She gave it back its soul and splendor, transforming it into a charming hotel that keeps alive the memory of the Duchesse de Dino de Talleyrand Périgord and Duchesse de Sagan.
+The château, which had been abandoned and closed for years, was little more than a ruin when it was purchased by the Pasquier family in 1984.
+They restored its soul and splendor by transforming it into a charming hotel that keeps alive the memory of the Duchess of Dino de Talleyrand Périgord and the Duchess of Sagan.

 The third generation has arrived, and the story is far from over.
 Come and write the sequel with us!